yiluzhu/lemur/docs/administration.rst

 Whenever a cert is rotated, Lemur will send a notification via email to the certificate owner.
 This notification is disabled by default; to enable it, you must set the option ``--notify`` (when using cron) or the configuration parameter ``ENABLE_ROTATION_NOTIFICATION`` (when using celery).

+**Security certificate expiration summary**

+If you enable the Celery or cron task to send this notification type, Lemur will send a summary of all certificates with upcoming expiration date that occurs within the number of days specified by the ``LEMUR_EXPIRATION_SUMMARY_EMAIL_THRESHOLD_DAYS`` configuration parameter (with a fallback of 14 days).
+Note that certificates will be included in this summary even if they do not have any associated notifications.

+This notification type also supports the same ``--exclude`` and ``EXCLUDE_CN_FROM_NOTIFICATION`` options as expiration emails.

+NOTE: At present, this summary email essentially duplicates the certificate expiration notifications, since all certificate expiration notifications are also sent to the security team.
+This issue will be fixed in the future.

 **Email notifications**